Answering Questions of Science & Philosophy

-Since their rise in the late 1930s and throughout the Cold War, fundamentalist and conservative evangelicals have preached an externalist, behavior focused and authoritarian religion hinged upon a “go to heaven” and “escape hell fire” gospel, which they subsumed from a 14th C. European tradition of Dante’s Inferno & from very “flat” and very “close” readings of the New Testament, instead of interpreting by contexts, especially that of a 1st C Jewish and/or Greco-Roman worldview.
-A proper interpretation of “hell” that respects the 1st Century understanding from which the New Testament authors wrote (see also these posts) will show that Jesus referred to mortal judgment as any hellenized Jew of his day: a realm of the dead (Sheol, Hades) and a place of decay & dissipation or refuse (Valley of Hinnom).
+Since their rise in the late 1930s and throughout the Cold War, fundamentalist and conservative (white) evangelicals have preached an externalist, behavior focused and authoritarian, political religion hinged upon a “go to heaven” and “escape hell fire” gospel, which they subsumed from a 14th C. European tradition of Dante’s Inferno & from very “flat” and very “close” readings of the New Testament, instead of interpreting by contexts, especially that of a 1st C Jewish and/or Greco-Roman worldview.
+An interpretation of “hell” that respects the 1st Century understanding from which the New Testament authors wrote (see also these posts) will show that Jesus referred to mortal judgment as any Hellenized Jew of his day.
+Jesus’ message was not “Heaven v.
+Hell.”
+Rather,

 Furthermore, original Christianity was never about “going to Heaven instead of Hell”

 A. YHWH is the Hebrew God, the Creator of all and “highest” (uniquely infinite) God.

 B. The ancient, pagan gods were (rebellious) angels & their minions that had been abusing the power, which YHWH had given them, when YHWH divided the nations (Gen. 6, 10-11; Deut.
 32; Jude).
 That dividing of the nations happened, because humanity had wanted it to be so in cooperation with said rebellious spirits.
 God complied but planned the reconciliation of all back to Himself via the Messiah.

 C. Jesus of Nazareth is YHWH in flesh, who came to make it possible—after millennia of suffering fear and oppressive subservience—for humans no longer to be subjected to and divided by (many times violently) ethnic allegiance to the pagan gods (fallen angels) any longer but to be reconciled as one new humanity to Him.

 E. With reconciliation to God through Jesus comes spiritual regeneration (new ability to become a partaker of the Divine nature, via the indwelling Holy Spirit)… and thus a new class of humanity, without regard to ethnicity, social status, gender, etc. The “in Christ” identity surpassed all other former and lesser identities.